 As mentioned previously, backlinks help build your website’s search engine credibility over time.
 This is of course a good thing, but you also want to build brand credibility among people, not just search engines.
 Ranking high on SERPs is a great way to establish initial trust, but users then have to have a rewarding experience once they get to your homepage or website.
-To optimise SEO and provide a great user experience, review your own site regularly to fix any broken links or outdated content.
+To optimize SEO and provide a great user experience, review your own site regularly to fix any broken links or outdated content.
 You also want to continually provide fresh, relevant great content (blog posts are a great way to do this) so both search engines and users know that your site is current and regularly updated.

 Focus on the user experience

-Fortunately, personalised experiences not only help you improve customer loyalty, they also help your SEO results.
+Fortunately, personalized experiences not only help you improve customer loyalty, they also help your SEO results.
 By focusing on the needs of your customers, you can quickly understand what they want to know or which types of products or services they need.
-Delivering this personalised great content requires a solid content marketing strategy to help you deliver the right content, at the right time, to the right audience.
+Delivering this personalized great content requires a solid content marketing strategy to help you deliver the right content, at the right time, to the right audience.

 By combining high-quality content with other user experience factors such as page speed and simplified navigation, you can quickly reduce your bounce rate, boost your SEO performance and drive more quality search traffic to your website — and your business.